Patrick Brown denies sexual misconduct allegations from two women, resigns as Ontario PC leader

 "Mr. Brown is entitled to a legal defense and due process, but he cannot lead us into an election as a result of these allegations," the statement read.

-In interviews, the women allege inappropriate behavior by the rising political figure throughout his tenure as an elected official.
+In interviews, the women allege inappropriate behaviour by the rising political figure throughout his tenure as an elected official.

 One said Brown, a well-known Barrie politician, asked her to perform oral sex on him after giving her a tour of his home.